Roasted Cherry Tomato Soup Recipe

 I use an immersion blender to puree the mixture directly in the pot.
 If you do not own an immersion blender, use a very large blender or food processor that hot liquid will not damage.

-If I am serving immediately, I begin drizzling in heavy cream, pureeing some more, then a bit more cream until it’s the consistency I want it.
-I would say in total, I do not add more than 3/4 cups cream ever, but of course everybody’s idea of thick soup is slightly different.
+If I am serving immediately, I begin drizzling in heavy cream, pureeing some more, then a bit more cream until it’s the consistency I want.
+I would say, in total, I do not add more than 3/4 cups of cream ever, but everybody’s idea of thick soup is slightly different.

 TASTE YOUR SOUP.
 What does it need?
 More salt?
 Additional honey?
-Add accordingly and keep warm over very low heat until you are ready to serve.
+Add accordingly and keep warm over very low heat until ready to serve.

 featured image for Roasted Cherry Tomato Soup recipe